najla23/Electrostatics-ESP-ACT/README.md

    point charge with two Gaussian charges or a point charge with a 1S and a 2S Slater charge.
 - `Antechamber/` - Force field files
 - `Charge_Models/` - Reproduction of Table 1, Comparison of electrostatic energies from Alexandria and other popular charge models, e.g. ESP.
 Note that according to the definition of SAPT, we need the sum of electrostatic and induction energies from SAPT to obtain the correct electrostatic energy.
+Reproduction of partial charges from log files- Tables S9-S14.
 - `Database/` - SAPT2+(CCD)-δMP2 database for training and test
 - `ESP_Alkali_Halides/` - ESP from the Hartree-Fock level of theory with the aug-cc-pVTZ basis setfor fitting
 - `Fig_Script/` - Reproduction of the figure 2B,S2 presented in the article